ECS-OH-Bot/BOB/README.rst

    BOB_APP_ID=[Insert Discord Application ID here] BOB_BOT_TOKEN=[Insert Discord BOT Token here]

-Also create a .json file in the current directory named ``gcs_service_account_key.json`` which you get get from the Google Cloud website
+Create a .json file in the current directory named ``gcs_service_account_key.json`` which you get get from the Google Cloud website

+Create a .json file in the current directory named ``fbs_service_account_key.json`` which you can get from your Firebase Project -> Settings -> Service account

 Run the following command to setup the bot locally